Benefits of Indian cash overhaul elusive as deadline passes - Business - NZ Herald News

 NEW DELHI (AP) " Fifty days ago, India yanked most of its currency from circulation without warning, jolting the economy and leaving most citizens scrambling for cash.
-As the deadline for exchanging the devalued 500- and 1,000-rupee notes for new ones hits Friday, many Indians are still stuck waiting in long bank lines.
+As the deadline for exchanging the devalued 500- and 1,000-rupee notes for new ones hit on Friday, many Indians were still stuck waiting in long bank lines.

-Empty ATMs and ever-changing rules are preventing people from withdrawing money, and many small, cash-reliant businesses from cinemas to neighborhood grocery stores are suffering huge losses or going under.
+Empty ATMs and ever-changing rules prevented people from withdrawing money, and many small, cash-reliant businesses from cinemas to neighborhood grocery stores suffered huge losses or went under.

-Despite those problems, Prime Minister Narendra Modi says his Nov.
-8 demonetization decree has succeeded in uncovering tax evasion and cracking down on graft.
+Despite those problems, Prime Minister Narendra Modi said his Nov.
+8 demonetization decree succeeded in uncovering tax evasion and cracking down on graft.
 The Indian government is urging patience, insisting it's playing a long game that will eventually modernize Indian society and benefit the poor.

 So far, despite the widespread inconvenience and costs, most of the country's 1.25 billion citizens appear to be taking Modi's word for it.